open/close all folders

 - Kennedy's Slayer bodyguards in season nine of Buffy the Vampire Slayer provide a literal example.

 - Deconstructed in The Couriers.
-Triad boss Johnny Funwrecker's brigade of teen girl bodyguards are recognised by everyone else as purely a way for him to indulge his fetishes, almost none of them are any use in an actual fight, and the only one of them who is genuinely competent ends up successfully plotting his utter destruction because she's fed up with being treated like a sex object.
+Triad boss Johnny Funwrecker's brigade of teen girl bodyguards are recognized by everyone else as purely a way for him to indulge his fetishes, almost none of them are any use in an actual fight, and the only one of them who is genuinely competent — Special, one of the two protagonists — ends up successfully plotting his utter destruction because she's fed up with being treated like a sex object.

 - In the Wild Wild West movie, Dr Loveless has his aides/bodyguards Amazonia, Munitia, Miss Lippenrieder and Miss East.

 - The reclusive millionaire in Diamonds Are Forever, is guarded (from rescue or escape) by two beautiful and under-clad young women named Bambi and Thumper.
 Bond is forced to beat them.

 - The World Is Not Enough.
 Bond enters The Mafiya casino wearing his X-Ray specs which reveals the lingerie of the casino girls...and the fact that they're carrying guns under their dresses.